 Proteins are found naturally in foods and are responsible for the texture of foods like the tenderness of meat or fish products.
-A number of proteins can be isolated and these are used as food ingredients like gelling agents, emulsifiers, foaming agents and thickeners.
-As food ingredients they function to provide foods with a desirable appearance, texture and stability.
+A number of proteins can be isolated and these are used as food ingredients like gelling agents, emulsifiers, foaming agents, and thickeners.
+As food ingredients, they function to provide foods with a desirable appearance, texture, and stability.
 Food proteins that are enzymes can create certain biochemical reactions.
-These reactions can have either a favourable or detrimental effect on the overall properties of foods.
-Therefore, through food testing and analysis it is possible to know the type of protein the foods contain, the concentration in which it is present, its molecular structure and its functional properties so foods can be manufactured to have a favourable effect.
+These reactions can have either a favorable or detrimental effect on the overall properties of foods.
+Therefore, through food testing and analysis, it is possible to know the type of protein the foods contain, the concentration in which it is present, its molecular structure and its functional properties so foods can be manufactured to have a favorable effect.

-The Kjeldahl method is one of the best methods to calculate the protein content in a wide variety of materials which includes food, animal feed, fertilisers, waste water and even fossil fuels.
-However, it is especially used to find out the percentage of proteins in nutritious substances, meats, fish products, food grains, cereals, etc. Food safety regulations in India state that all products labelled as dietary supplements shall mention on labels all nutritional facts/ nutritional information like content of vitamins, minerals, proteins and energy etc. per serving of 100gm/100 ml of dietary supplements.
+The Kjeldahl method is one of the best methods to calculate the protein content in a wide variety of materials which includes food, animal feed, fertilizers, wastewater and even fossil fuels.
+However, it is especially used to find out the percentage of proteins in nutritious substances, meats, fish products, food grains, cereals, etc. Food safety regulations in India state that all products labeled as dietary supplements shall mention on labels all nutritional facts/ nutritional information like the content of vitamins, minerals, proteins, and energy etc. per serving of 100gm/100 ml of dietary supplements.
 With the help of the Kjeldahl instrument, it will be convenient to find out the protein content in all types of foods hence to be declared accurately on labels.